Bart vs. Thanksgiving: Production

 The episode was written by George Meyer and directed by David Silverman.
 It was the first script Meyer wrote on the show, and he thought he made "quite a few mistakes, but it turned out really well overall."
 The staff decided to do a Thanksgiving episode after they realized an episode would air on Thursday, November 22, 1990 (Thanksgiving Day).
 The Simpsons had previously aired at 8:00 p.m.
 EST on Sunday night but Fox switched its timeslot to the same time on Thursdays at the beginning of the second season.
 The idea of Bart going up on the roof was suggested by Meyer who used to go up on the roof himself when he had fights with his family.

 Voice actor Greg Berg guest starred as Rory, one of the homeless people at the soup kitchen.
 Marge's mother, Jackie Bouvier, voiced by Julie Kavner, makes her first physical appearance on The Simpsons in the episode, though she was first referenced in a flashback in the season one episode "Moaning Lisa".
 Bill and Marty, voiced by Dan Castellaneta and Harry Shearer respectively, also make their first visual appearances, although they were heard on the radio in previous episodes, including "Bart Gets an 'F'.
 They are two radio show hosts and DJs on Springfield's own radio station KBBL.
 Homer listens to their radio show when he drives to pick up Grampa at the retirement home for the Thanksgiving dinner.

 In Bart's fantasy, Maggie says "It's your fault I can't talk!"
 Carol Kane voiced this line, although she was uncredited.
+However, the line was credited to be voiced by Nancy Cartwright.